 The process of building the Huffman tree for n letters is quite simple.
 First, create a collection of n initial Huffman trees, each of which is a single leaf node containing one of the letters.
-Put the n partial trees onto a min-heap (a priority queue) organized by weight (frequency).
-Next, remove the first two trees (the ones with lowest weight) from the heap.
+Put the n partial trees onto a priority queue organized by weight (frequency).
+Next, remove the first two trees (the ones with lowest weight) from the priority queue.
 Join these two trees together to create a new tree whose root has the two trees as children, and whose weight is the sum of the weights of the two trees.
-Put this new tree back on the heap.
+Put this new tree back into the priority queue.
 This process is repeated until all of the partial Huffman trees have been combined into one.